TRUTHS LOST IN LAODICEA

 The practice of receiving tithes centrally is now commonplace in the end-time Churches, and is one of the reasons why so many Churches of God exist.
 Gaining a portion of the market share of tithes has proved to be a great motivating factor.
 Well does Scripture prophesy: "they shall with feigned words make merchandise of you" (II Pet 2:3).

 In ancient Israel there were 48 Levitical cities (four in each of the twelve tribal allotments) where the priests and Levites lived and received the tithes locally.
 Churches of many persuasions have historically operated along the same lines as ancient Israel, providing for the needs of congregations locally.
-From the last century onwards however, due to technological advancements, the world has witnessed certain individuals becoming exorbitantly wealthy through preaching "Christianity" and soliciting money.
-In many ways their practices have rubbed off on the Churches of God.

-7) The Church of God in the Philadelphia era had a better understanding of I Cor 14 than we mostly do today.
+7) The Church of God in the Philadelphia era had a better understanding of I Corinthians 14 than we mostly do today.
 They realised that as God works with all His people, different men may "prophesy" (speak by inspiration) in the Church congregations (or publications) and so add to the overall fund of Church knowledge.

-8) The Church of God already knew in the times of the book of Acts that physical circumcision was a symbolic rite that has been done away with under the New Covenant and therefore should no longer be practised.
+8) The Church of God already knew in the time of the book of Acts that physical circumcision was a symbolic rite that has been done away with under the New Covenant and therefore should no longer be practised.
 Herbert Armstrong strangely recommended physical circumcision to the Church, and consequently some COG brethren still practise it today.